-We work toward advancing public awareness, education and disclosure between medical professionals and families afflicted Sudden Unexpected Death in Epilepsy (SUDEP).
+We work toward advancing public awareness, education and disclosure between medical professionals and families impacted by Sudden Unexpected Death in Epilepsy (SUDEP).

 Knowledge is the Antidote for Fear